harvard-dce/ec2-management/README.md

 #### scale_to

-Not implemented yet.
 Intended for time-based scaling where you want to scale up/down to a specific number of workers.

+    Usage: ec2_manager.py [OPTIONS] cluster scale_to [OPTIONS] WORKERS

+      Scale a cluster to a specified number of workers

+    Options:
+      --help  Show this message and exit.

 ### Settings & the .env file